louisfaury/cruxponent/content/post/vi_and_pomdp.md

 +++

 The goal of this post is to explore from first principles the learning of belief models in partially observable MDPs.
-We will start with a quick refresher on variational inference and then apply it to state estimation in POMDPs.
+We will start with a quick refresher on variational inference, and apply it to state estimation in POMDPs.
-Specifically, we will derive the update rule used to train Dreamer-like world models.
+Specifically, we will derive the update rule used to train Dreamer-like models.
 <!--more-->